It’s so much more than words—translation is everything.

 - Video Scripture for the Deaf includes more than 350 sign languages, representing about 70 million people globally.
 To date, only one of these (American Sign Language) has a complete Bible.
 The Deaf community is one of the least evangelized people groups, and these videos produced with Scripture in sign languages are bringing Deaf communities together and raising up leaders to spread the good news.

 Thanks to technology, translation has accelerated and become more accessible for varied skill levels to participate in.
-For example, sophisticated computer resources use knowledge from existing translations to speed new translations.
+For example, sophisticated computer resources use knowledge from existing translations to accelerate new translations.
 Technology has also allowed for different mediums to both translate and distribute Scripture.
 These new means result in greater impact and wider reach.

 Maybe you’re thinking … but there are so many Bible translations out there already.

+That’s true for some languages.
 English has more than 400 versions of the Bible.
 In addition, most homes have multiple Bibles that, if we’re being honest, are just collecting dust.
 There’s no shame in the abundance of Scripture for Americans, but it can skew our perspective of the world’s access to Scripture in their language.

 But what if you could only read your favorite verse in the Tyndale edition of the Bible, the first Bible in English, from 1535?
 Here’s what it would look like in that edition: